ellysh/bash-programming-from-scratch/manuscript/GeneralInformation/operating-system.md

 There are system libraries for serving the devices.
 There are libraries to process input data using a complex algorithm.
 There is an example: the Windows component called [**Graphics Device Interface**](https://en.wikipedia.org/wiki/Graphics_Device_Interface) (GDI).
 This interface allows an application to manipulate graphics objects.
 Using GDI, developers create a user interface for their applications.
 All software resources of OS are already installed on your computer.
 You just need a knowledge how to use them.
 In addition, the OS also provides an access to third-party algorithms or libraries.

-The OS not only manages the resources, but also organizes the work of running applications.
-First of all the application code should be downloaded from [**data storage devices**](https://en.wikipedia.org/wiki/Computer_data_storage) (whether it is a punch card or a hard drive) and placed in the computer RAM.
-This procedure is non-trivial, because you also need to download the code of all third-party libraries that the application uses while running.
-We will describe the process of launching and executing the program in more detail in the next section.
+The OS manages the hardware and software resources.
+Also, it organizes the jointly work of running programs.
+The OS performs several non-trivial tasks to launch an application.
+Then the OS tracks its work.
+If the application violates some agreements (like memory usage), the OS terminates it.
+We will consider the process of launching and executing the program in the next section.

 If the OS is multi-user, it controls the access to the data.
-This way, each user can only work with his own files and directories.
+This is important security feature.
+Thanks to such control, each user can access his own files only.

-Let's sum it up.
-The operating system has the following functions:
+Let's summarize.
+The OS has the following features:

-1. Provides and arranges access to hardware resources of the computer.
+1. It provides and arranges access to hardware resources of the computer.

-2. Provides program resources in the form of system libraries.
+2. It provides own software resources.

-3. Runs applications, and is responsible for entering data for them and outputting the result.
+3. It launches applications.

-4. organizes the interaction of applications with each other.
+4. It organizes the interaction of applications with each other.

-5. Controls user access to their data.
+5. It controls access to users' data.

-Having studied these functions, the attentive reader may have guessed that without the OS it is impossible to execute several applications simultaneously.
-After all, their developers can not foresee in what combination the programs will be executed.
-Only the OS has enough information to effectively allocate computer resources in real time.
+You can guess that without the OS it is impossible to execute several applications simultaneously.
+It is true.
+The devlopers can not foresee the combination of launched applications.
+The OS launches these applications.
+So, only OS has enough information to allocate computer resources in real-time effectively.

 ### Современные ОС